nekrassov01/tlc3/README.md

 Warning
 -------

-`insecure`,`-i` option can be used to omit verification of the certificate chain and host name.
-However, this should not be used unless it is clear that there is no problem, since it risks exposing the certificate to man-in-the-middle attacks.
+`--insecure`,`-i` option can be used to skip verification of the certificate chain and host name.
+However, this risks exposure to man-in-the-middle attacks and should not be used unless it is clear that there is no problem.

 If this option is used, y/n must be returned for the next question.